lacchain/LACPass-LACChain-Component/README.md

 1. LACPass-front-verifier: This is a full front-end component that needs to be connected to LACPass-trusted-List to check the validity of health certificates.
 The repository is available at https://github.com/lacchain/LACPass-front-verifier
 2. LACPass-trusted-list: This is the backend API component which cryptographically verifies certificate issuers and decodes data returning it alongside the certificate health validity.
 Access to this repository is available at https://github.com/lacchain/LACPass-trusted-list

-NOTE: A fully runnning instance of LACPass Verifier can be found at https://lacpass.lacchain.net/
+**Note:** A fully runnning instance of LACPass Verifier can be found at https://lacpass.lacchain.net/